2025 AHA Symposium - The Many Applications of Clinical Hypnotherapy

 If you are a member of an AHA Affiliate organisation please contact symposium@ahahypnotherapy.org.au for your discount code.

-Three course meal at Waterwall Restaurant at 6pm
+Two course meal at The Doric room at 6pm

 Guests will be invited to make their selections from the menu closer to the date.